twocs/gin/README.md

 	r.Run(":8080")
 }
 ```

 #### JSONP

 Using JSONP to request data from a server in a different domain.
-Add callback to response body if the query parameter callback exists.
+Add a callback to the response body if the query parameter callback exists.

 ```go
 func main() {